olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 For our pipeline we will need tests that interact with our PartsUnlimited websites by automating a browser, thereby executing the full system end-to-end from the UI down to the database.
 This kind of tests typically only sees the UI end of the system though (everything behind that is a black box to them), which is why we often call them "UI Tests" synonymously.

-We could create such tests from scratch, that would directly work with the elements in the website, just like we did in the previous task.
-However, such tests become unmaintainable quickly, which is why we would like to use the [Page Object Pattern](https://www.martinfowler.com/bliki/PageObject.html).
-Creating the code for such Page Objects is not complicated but would take a while doing it from scratch, thus we import an existing example from a github repository into our Azure DevOps project.
+We could create such tests from scratch - tests that directly work with the elements in the website, just like we did in the previous task.
+However, this kind of tests becomes unmaintainable quickly, which is why we would like to use the [Page Object Pattern](https://www.martinfowler.com/bliki/PageObject.html).
+Creating the code for Page Objects is not complicated but would take a while doing it from scratch, thus we import an existing example from a github repository into our Azure DevOps project.

 1. Go to the Azure DevOps website and select *Repositories*.
 Hover over the pulldown menu in the top bar to open the Git repository menu.
 Select *Import repository*.